nyameteor/LeetCode/problems/rotting-oranges/README.md

 ## Solution

-### Breadth-First Search
+### Approach: Breadth-First Search

-1. 将所有初始时烂橘子的位置推入队列； 开始时计算所有新鲜橙子；
-2. 从烂橙子遍历，弹出队列头，到相邻的 4 个位置（上下左右），如果橙子是新鲜的，则让它腐烂，并减少新鲜橙子的数量；
-3. 重复步骤 2 后增加`time`，直到队列为空；
-4. 如果还有新鲜的橙子就返回-1，否则返回`time`。

-BFS 时每个节点有四个分支（上下左右），可以使用一个 pair 数组记录其移动方向，使四个分支可以在循环中处理。
+1. Count fresh oranges and enqueue all initially rotten ones.
+2. Use BFS to spread rot to adjacent fresh oranges.
+Decrement the fresh count as oranges rot.
+Track time by BFS levels.
+3. Return minutes passed if all oranges rot, else return -1.